leonardofaria/leonardofaria.net/content/posts/2020/08/03/adding-screenshot-testing-with-cypress-in-your-project.md

 I created a [sample website](https://cypress-example.vercel.app/) to mimic a Component Library.
 It is a very simple website created with TailwindCSS and hosted in Vercel and it documents 2 components: [badge](https://cypress-example.vercel.app/badge.html) and [button](https://cypress-example.vercel.app/button.html).

-You can check the [source code](https://github.com/leonardofaria/cypress-example) in GitHub.
+You can check the <A href="https://github.com/leonardofaria/cypress-example">source code</A> in GitHub.
 The website is static and it is inside the `public` folder.
 You can see the website locally by running `npm run serve` and checking in the browser [http://localhost:8000](http://localhost:8000).

 ![Sample website](/wp-content/uploads/2020/08/cypress-sample-website.png)

 ## Adding Cypress and Cypress Image Snapshot

-Start by cloning the [example repository](https://github.com/leonardofaria/cypress-example).
-Next, create a new branch and install [Cypress Image Snapshot](https://www.npmjs.com/package/cypress-image-snapshot), the package responsible for capturing/comparing screenshots.
+Start by cloning the <A href="https://github.com/leonardofaria/cypress-example">example repository</A>.
+Next, create a new branch and install <A href="https://www.npmjs.com/package/cypress-image-snapshot">Cypress Image Snapshot</A>, the package responsible for capturing/comparing screenshots.

 ```bash
 git checkout -b add-cypress